Looking for things to do with older kids in the Reykjavik area? Check out this list for fun activities age 6 and up!

 Whether you’ve got a kid who likes science, art or just crawling around in the dirt, this a good way to spend a few hours together.

-What are your favorite activities for tweens and teens in Reykjavik?
+What are your favourite activities for tweens and teens in Reykjavik?
 Share your ideas and experiences below!